 - Read the prose and take note of the important pieces of information the author is trying to convey.

-- Pay attention to drafting a defensible interpretation of the passage.
+- Draft a defensible interpretation of the passage.

-- Remember to follow the sequence of the narrative while drafting your essay.
+- Follow the sequence of the narrative while drafting your essay.
 It should be concise, with a good introduction, a body, and a solid conclusion stating your analysis.

 - Refrain from investing time in literary devices or jargon.
-Focus on one or two literary devices and explain them in-depth with examples.
+Focus on 1 or 2 literary devices and explain them in-depth with examples.

 - Try to use sentences from the text as quotes to support your analysis or claim.
 That’s extra brownie points and shows your understanding of the passage.